zdimension/plexdlweb/README.md

 systemctl enable plexdlweb
 ```

+## Updating

+As mentioned, an update system is planned.
+In the meantime, just `git pull` and restart the service.

 ## Rationale

 Plex is an amazing piece of software.
 Time isn't free, and Plex Inc. needs money.
 I paid €120 for the Plex Pass so my friends and family can use my server at its full potential (hardware transcoding, credits skipping, etc).